Salsabeelyf/Valuate_google_finance_portfolio/README.md

 ```

 ## Running
-To run the google finance scraper, open the 'positions_input.csv' file and add your stock data as follows:
+To run the google finance scraper, open the `positions_input.csv` file and add your stock data as follows:

 ![positions_input](<Screenshot from 2024-08-06 14-50-52.png>)